 A grey, blustery afternoon on Cornwall’s North Coast coincided with a high tide at Harlyn Bay.
-I was just able to reach the far end of the beach, away from the hardy beach holidaymakers.
-The geology was striking, as if the sedimentary slabs of black rock had been systematically dismantled.
-Atlantic breakers coursed in relentlessly, as visitors bobbed about on boogie boards in the surf.
+I was just able to reach the far end of the beach, away from other hardy beachgoers.
+The geology here is striking, as if the sedimentary slabs of black rock have been systematically dismantled.
+Today Atlantic breakers coursed in relentlessly, as visitors bobbed about on boogie boards in the surf.

 With Chloe and Ben, on the beach at Harlyn Bay.

-A different perspective, from the end of the beach.
+A different perspective, at the end of the beach.